SovereignCloudStack/docs/standards/certification/test-and-adapt-example.md

-# Example: Testing adjustment for SCS IaaS-compatible compliance
+# Example testing and adjustment for SCS IaaS-compatible compliance

 ## Run the tests